Dmarcano/RustMazeSearch/README.md

 # RustMazeSearch

-A simple rust project for searching a Maze from given text files
+A small CLI program that solves Mazes built from

 ## TODO:
 * Display results to user